-Assessment of expected credit loss for receivables from related parties (group and the recoverability of the receivables from parent)
+Assessment of expected credit loss for receivables from related parties (group and parent)

-As at 31 December 2023, the group and parent company has receivables from related parties of \$1,101.1 million and \$591.2 million. respectively.
+As at 31 December 2023, the group and parent company has receivables from related parties of \$1,101.1 million and \$591.2 million, respectively.

 Management performed an assessment of the expected credit losses on the receivables from the related parties.
 Management concluded that no credit loss allowance is required.